-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 88 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 88 of 102

-SCHEDULE 13: REPORT ON ASSET MANAGEMENT MATURITY (cont)

-Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 27 Asset management plans) How has the organisation communicated its plan(s) to all relevant parties to a level of detail appropriate to the receiver's role in their delivery?
-The organisation does not have plan(s) or their distribution is limited to the authors.
-The plan(s) are communicated to some of those responsible for delivery but there are weaknesses in identifying relevant parties resulting in incomplete or inappropriate communication.
-The organisation recognises improvement is needed as is working towards resolution, that they are being used effectively.
+SCHEDULE 13: REPORT ON ASSET MANAGEMENT MATURITY (cont) Question No. Function Question Maturity Level Maturity Level Maturity Level 27 Asset management plan(s) How has the organization communicated its plan(s) to all relevant parties to a level of detail appropriate to the receiver's role in their delivery?
+The plan(s) have communicated to some of those responsible for delivery of the plan(s).
+OR Communicated to those responsible for delivery is either irregular or ad-hoc.
 The plan(s) are communicated to most of those responsible for delivery but there are weaknesses in identifying relevant parties resulting in incomplete or inappropriate communication.
-The organisation recognises improvement is needed as is working towards resolution, that they are being used effectively.
-The plan(s) are communicated to all relevant employees, stakeholders and contracted service providers to a level of detail appropriate to their participation or business interests in the delivery of the plan(s), and there is confirmation that they are being used effectively.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-29 Asset management plans) How are designated responsibilities for delivery of asset plan actions documented?
-The organisation has not documented responsibilities for delivery of asset plan actions.
-Asset management plan(s) consistently document responsibilities for the delivery of plan actions but there is inadequate detail to enable delivery of actions.
-Designated responsibility and authority for achievement of asset plan actions is inappropriate/ inadequate, and/or there are misalignments within the organisation.
-Asset management plan(s) consistently document responsibilities for the delivery of plan actions but there is inadequate detail to enable delivery of actions.
+The organization recognises improvement is needed as it works towards resolution.
+The organization's processes(s) surpass the standard required to comply with requirements set out in a recognised standard.
+The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
+28 Asset management plan(s) How are designated responsibilities for delivery of asset plan actions documented?
+The organization has not documented responsibilities for delivery of asset plan actions.
+Asset management plan(s) inconsistently document responsibilities for delivery of plan actions and activities and/or responsibilities and authorities for implementation inadequate, and/or delegation level inadequate to ensure effective delivery and/or contain misalignments with organisational accountability.
+Asset management plan(s) consistently document responsibilities for the delivery of actions and there is adequate detail to enable delivery of actions.
 Designated responsibility and authority for achievement of asset plan actions is appropriate.
-Asset management plan(s) consistently cover all the requirements for the efficient and cost effective implementation of asset management plan(s) but the arrangements are not yet adequately efficient and/or effective.
-The organisation is working to resolve existing weaknesses.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-31 Asset management plans) What has the organisation done to ensure that appropriate arrangements are made available for the efficient and cost effective implementation of the plan(s)?
-(None this is about resources and enabling support) The organisation has not considered the arrangements needed for the effective implementation of plan(s); The organisation has arrangements in place for the implementation of asset management plan(s), and is in the process of determining an appropriate approach for achieving this.
-The organisation's arrangements fully cover all the requirements for the efficient and cost effective implementation of asset management plan(s) but the arrangements are not yet adequately efficient and/or effective.
-The organisation is working to resolve existing weaknesses.
-The organisation's arrangements fully cover all the requirements for the efficient and cost effective implementation of asset management plan(s) but the arrangements are not yet adequately efficient and/or effective.
-The organisation is working to resolve existing weaknesses.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
+31 Asset management plan(s) What has the organization done to ensure that appropriate arrangements are made available for the efficient and cost effective implementation of the plan(s)?
+(Note this is about resources and enabling support) The organization has not considered the arrangements needed for the effective implementation of plan(s).
+The organization recognises the need to ensure appropriate arrangements are in place for implementation of asset management plan(s) and is in the process of determining an appropriate approach for achieving this.
+The organization has arrangements in place for the implementation of asset management plan(s) but the arrangements are not yet adequately efficient and/or effective.
+The organization is working to resolve existing weaknesses.
+33 Contingency planning What plan(s) and procedure(s) does the organization have for identifying and responding to incidents and emergency situations and ensuring continuity of critical asset management activities?
+The organization has not considered the need to establish plan(s) and procedure(s) to identify and respond to incidents and emergency situations.
+Most credible incidents and emergency situations are identified.
+Either appropriate plan(s) and procedure(s) are incomplete for critical activities or they are inadequate.
+Training/external alignment may be incomplete.
+The organization's processes(s) and procedures(s) are in place to respond to credible incidents and manage continuity of critical asset management activities consistent with policies and asset management objectives.
+Training and external alignment is in place.

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 89 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 89 of 102